 Unfortunately, the holiday soon came to an end, and I found myself back stateside with a dormant blog and too much time on my hands.
-Then, in early 2007, two things happened: I blogged about the unboxing of my new Weber Summit 650 grill and my great friend and long time co-worker, Eric, wrote a blog post entitled "What's on the Grill?".
+Then, in early 2007, two things happened: I blogged about the unboxing of my new Weber Summit 650 grill and my great friend and longtime co-worker, Eric, wrote a blog post entitled "What's on the Grill?".

 These two events started me thinking.
 I love to grill.
 I also enjoy photography but never had an outlet for it.
 Why not photograph and write about what I grill?
 With that splendid, if albeit rare moment of clarity in my life, my "What's on the Grill?" series was born and the direction of APP changed forever.

-Over the years, I have highlighted over 300 "What's on the Grill" posts and shared 10,000 plus photographs to Flickr, garnering over 3 million views.
+Over the years, I have highlighted hundreds of "What's on the Grill" posts and shared 10,000 plus photographs to Flickr, garnering over 3 million views.
 Through Creative Commons licensing, my photos have appeared across the Internet on dozens of websites including Lifehacker, BuzzFeed, Vox and the Smithsonian.
 In 2009 I started writing and taking photographs for the sadly short-lived magazine, Grilled.
 In 2011, I created photographs, video, and recipes for Saffire Grills, my first foray into Kamado cookers.

 So to give you the Cliff Notes version, this is a food blog, originally started as a travel blog, written by a guy who used to have hair, likes to brew beer, and holds up dinner by photographing food.